elvisburrniku/auto-korea/mobile/IPHONE_SETUP.md

 4. Select your device and make sure it's recognized

 #### Configure app for your device:
-1. Open `ios/AutoMarket.xcworkspace` in Xcode
+1. Open `ios/Auto Korea Kosova Import.xcworkspace` in Xcode
 2. Select your project in the Project Navigator
-3. Select the "AutoMarket" target
+3. Select the "Auto Korea Kosova Import" target
 4. Go to the "Signing & Capabilities" tab
 5. Select your development team
 6. Make sure "Automatically manage signing" is checked